Frequently Asked Questions

 Where can I apply for a marriage license in Seminole County?

-A marriage license may be obtained Monday through Friday in the civil courthouse or any one of our branch offices.
+A marriage license may be obtained Monday through Friday in the civil courthouse or at the Altamonte Springs or Casselberry branch offices.
 We do not take appointments.

 How long is my license valid?